-The Peninsula lands in London with the poise of a Hong Kong house that brooks no half-measures.
+The Peninsula arrives in London with the aplomb of a Hong Kong house that knows no half-measures.

 The Peninsula London